TomFrederik/unseal/docs/source/index.rst

 Unseal wants to help you get started in mechanistic interpretability research on transformers!

+Install Unseal by following the instructions on the :ref:`installation page <installing_unseal>`.

 If you are new to Unseal, you should start by reading the :ref:`getting started <getting_started>` guide.